Statesboro officials aim to mandate cameras, gates for apartment blocks

 Company cooperates

-In a phone interview last week, Broadhead said the company that owns or manages Morris Heights has been cooperating and meanwhile the Police Department has increased its visibility in the neighborhood.
+In an interview last week, Broadhead said the company that owns or manages Morris Heights has been cooperating and meanwhile the Police Department has increased its visibility in the neighborhood.
 Morris Heights is managed by Envolve Communities LLC, based in Montgomery, Alabama.

 “We’ve been working with the ownership there.
 They sent out a security consultant to look into installing cameras, and they’ve agreed to do that,” Broadhead said Friday.
 “I think that that is on their schedule starting next week to start installing the cameras.
 So they’re starting to make some progress down there, and we’ve definitely been much more visible.”